dyne/Zenroom/docs/website/docs/zencode.md

 # Smart contracts in human language

-Zenroom is software inspired by the [language-theoretical security](http://langsec.org) research and it allows to express cryptographic operations in a readable domain-specific language called **Zencode**.
+Zenroom is software inspired by the [language-theoretical security](http://langsec.org) research which allows expression of cryptographic operations in a readable domain-specific language called **Zencode**.

-For an explanation of the innovation brought by Zencode see this blog post: [Smart contracts for the English speaker](https://decodeproject.eu/blog/smart-contracts-english-speaker).
+For an explanation of the innovation brought by Zencode, see this blog post: [Smart contracts for the English speaker](https://decodeproject.eu/blog/smart-contracts-english-speaker).

-Now to learn this very simple language, lets dive into some examples.
+Now, to learn this very simple language, lets dive into some examples.

 Keep in mind that statements in yellow boxes are actual Zencode being executed.

 # Symmetric encryption

-This is a simple tecnique to hide a secret using a common password known to all people.
+This is a simple tecnique to hide a secret, using a common password known to all people.

 Let's imagine two people who want to communicate secretly: Alice and Bob.